rohith1125/Prado/README.md

 ```

 ### Interpreter (WIP)
-`Prado.py` is a Python interpreter to scan a `.pdn` file and convert it to BF.
-This is currently a work in progress.
+`Prado.py` is a WIP Python interpreter to translate between Prado, BF and text.